adap/flower/baselines/fedavgm/README.md

 dataset: [CIFAR-10, FMNIST] # list of datasets you include in your baseline
 ---

-# FedAvgM: Measuring the effects of non-identical data distribution for federated visual classification
+# Measuring the effects of non-identical data distribution for federated visual classification

 > Note: If you use this baseline in your work, please remember to cite the original authors of the paper as well as the Flower paper.